 How has Covid affected how I give the course?

 Previously both one-to-one and group classes were only available via Zoom.
 This enabled the whole group to see each other and interact safely from the comfort and security of their own homes.
 However, now it has been possible to have some sessions face-to-face again and arrange social meet-ups.

 Does hypnobirthing not create unrealistic expectations?

 I do not believe so.
-We know that birth may not go 'to plan', whether or not you use hypnobirthing techniques.
+We know that birth may not 'go to plan', whether or not you use hypnobirthing techniques.
 However, hypnobirthing can help you remain calm and gives you the tools to better deal with situations if they do veer off track.
+Many clients have spoken of the course giving them the tools to ask lots of questions and remain in control, including during unplanned caesareans.
 As you will see on the course though, the effect of a calm and confident state of mind and the decisions you make about your care may reduce the likelihood of your birth veering off track in the first place!

 When is the best time to take a hypnobirthing course?

 I would suggest starting the course from around 24-28 weeks of pregnancy and finishing it by 36 weeks.
 You would still benefit from starting the course if you had your baby before finishing it, but you would get more out of it if you had time to complete it all and have time to practise!